ARICOMA-D365BC/AC-dynamics365smb-docs.cs-cz-OmegaT/target/across-user-tasks.md

 >
 > You can link to any page, but you cannot link to individual entries, so make the description as explicit as possible, such as writing "Please take a look at customer no. 10000 and make sure they don't have overdue payments.".

-### Picking Up User Tasks
+### Vybírání uživatelských úloh

-In the Business Manager, Bookkeeper, and Accountant Role Centers, a tile shows pending tasks that are assigned to that user.
-To pick up a task, simply choose it from the list of pending user tasks.
+V centrech obchodní manažer, účetní a hlavní účetní jsou zobrazeny nevyřízené úlohy přiřazené vybranému uživateli.
+Chcete-li úlohu vybrat, jednoduše ji vyberte ze seznamu čekajících uživatelských úloh.
 In the ribbon, the link **Go to Task Item** opens the page where you can do the work.

-When you have completed a task, simply mark it as completed.
+Po dokončení úlohy ji jednoduše označte jako dokončenou.

-### Deleting User Tasks
+### Odstranění uživatelských úloh

 If you want to bulk delete all or some user tasks, you can use the **Delete User Tasks** report.
-In the request page, you can set filters to determine which tasks must be deleted.
+Na stránce požadavku můžete nastavit filtry, abyste určili, které úkoly je třeba odstranit.

 ## Viz také